goran1010/bosnia-lens/README.md

 # Bosnia Lens

 A free, open-source project providing structured public data about Bosnia and Herzegovina through a REST API and web interface.
-Access comprehensive information about cities, municipalities, postal codes, holidays, universities, and more - making Bosnian public data open, searchable, and developer-friendly.
+Access comprehensive information about cities, municipalities, postal codes, holidays, universities (and their programs), and more - making Bosnian public data open, searchable, and developer-friendly.

+Data we're looking to provide includes:

+- Cities and municipalities
+- Postal codes
+- Holidays and observances
+- Universities and their programs

 ## Getting Started